TomiwaPro/Child_Mortality_Trend/README.md

 Moving forward, I'm excited about the potential for future enhancements and improvements to futher benefit my clients.

-If you have any questions, inquiries, or feedback, please don't hesitate to reach out to me at [Contact-me](https://www.tomiwaprofficial@gmail.com).
+If you have any questions, inquiries, or feedback, please don't hesitate to reach out to me at [Contact me](https://www.tomiwaprofficial@gmail.com).

 Once again,thank you for your interest in my project.
 I am open to data analyst roles.[Refer me](https://www.linkedin.com/in/tomiwapro/)